896ma/book_store-CLI/loan.md

-file cerated in search of pa
+file cerated in search of pair